jmaphis/Smartographer/README.md

 $ flask --app smartographer --debug run
 ```

-You can find the app, and any changes you make by opening your browser to http://127.0.0.1:5000/
+You can find the app, and any changes you make, by opening your browser to http://127.0.0.1:5000/

 ## How it Works